Skip to content

 P.E

 Our PE days will be Tuesday and Wednesday.
 Please send your child in to school wearing full PE kit – please check the uniform list.
-They will need a water bottle and a school jumper or cardigan as PE will be outside so long as it isn’t raining.
+They will need a water bottle.
+Both PE sessions are delivered inside this term but a jumper or cardigan will still be needed through the school day.

 Geography